uaf-arctic-eco-modeling/dvm-dos-tem/joss-paper/paper.md

 dimension of a model simulation.
 These two factors limit the ability of the model to represent climate-driven biome shifts or succession trajectories from disturbances such as wildfire [@Johnstone2010].
-Design discussions are in progress for adding these capabilities to DVMDOSTEM.
+Design discussions are in progress for adding these capabilities to `DVMDOSTEM`.

 ## Inputs and outputs

-DVMDOSTEM inputs and outputs are NetCDF files [@Rew1990], which conform to the CF Conventions v1.11 [@Eaton2011] where possible.
+`DVMDOSTEM` inputs and outputs are NetCDF files [@Rew1990], which conform to the CF Conventions v1.11 [@Eaton2011] where possible.
 The input variables used to drive `DVMDOSTEM` are: drainage classification (upland or lowland), CMT classification, topography (slope, aspect, elevation), soil texture (percent